Harmony in Blue and Gold: The Peacock Room dates from 1876-1877. 1

 According to the Pennells, Whistler thought the colours of the carpet's border and of the flowers on the leather wall hangings clashed with the Princesse, whereupon Leyland gave Whistler permission to change them.
 6

 Whistler went on to paint the shelves with a combination of dutch metal (imitation gold leaf) and a transparent greenish glaze.
 Jeckyll became ill and was forced to abandon the project completely.
-Whistler lived at 49 Princes Gate all the summer of 1876 to work on the room decoration.
+Whistler lived at 49 Princes Gate all through the summer of 1876 in order to work on the room decoration.
 7 He told the Pennells, 'I just painted as I went on, without design or sketch – it grew as I painted.'
 8 In fact, Whistler did not do all the work, but had several assistants, including Matthew Robinson Elden (1839-1885), Henry Greaves (1843-1904), and Walter Greaves (1846-1930).
 In August Whistler told Leyland,

 'Your walls are finished - they are to receive their last coat of varnish tomorrow - (indeed the men promised to do part this afternoon) - and on Friday you can put up the pots -